Providing specialized programming to strengthen the abilities of our learners, and their families, doesn’t stop at the end of a school day.

 In 2008, the program expanded to provide respite care after school, through the establishment of a partnership with Kids Kottage.
 Research into the impact of respite upon family stress levels, was conducted in 2009.

-To learn more, discuss enrollment, or to set up a tour, please contact us as follows:
+To learn more or to set up a tour, please contact us as follows: